 Applying for Medicine, Veterinary Medicine and Dentistry

-To apply for Medicine, Veterinary Medicine and Dentistry, you’ll have to contend with extra work, interviews and an earlier deadline.
+To apply for Medicine, Veterinary Medicine and Dentistry, be prepared for the extra work, interviews and an earlier deadline.

 The deadline for these courses is 6pm GMT, 15 October.
 There’s also some extra work/exams and interviews to complete before you can apply.